Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 existence_ and so allows the following arguments: no arguments (`∅`), `‑x`, `‑y=true`, `‑y=false`, `‑x ‑y=true`; and disallows: `‑x ‑y=false`.

+Note that attempting to imply a value for a non-existent option will throw a framework error.

 Additionally, if any of the specified arguments have their own [`default`][8]s configured, said defaults will be overridden by the values of `implies`.
 For
 example: